rsksmart/RSKIPs/IPs/RSKIP176.md

 The **Powpeg Redeem Script** (PRS, also called federation redeem script), is the the script referenced by script hash inside the Powpeg P2SH peg-in address.
 It contains the Powpeg multisig and emergency multisig spending paths.
-A **derived Powpeg address** is built by combining a value called **Unique Peg-in Identification** (UPI) with the PRS.
+A **derived Powpeg address** is built by combining a value called **User Peg-in Identification** (UPI) with the PRS.
 The UPI consist of exactly 32 bytes provided by the user that performs the peg-in.
 The UPI in turn is the hash of some **Internal Derivation Arguments** (IDAs).
 The UPI is built as the keccack256 hash digest of the IDAs, serialized in a custom format.
 While the IDAs can be freely chosen by the user creating the peg-in transaction, each IDA has a special function recognized by the Bridge contract.
 One of the IDAs is itself a hash of **External Derivation Arguments** (EDAs).
 The EDAs are referenced by the **derivationArgumentsHash** function argument described in the next section.
-The EDAs are referenced by a hash digest because they are ignored by the Bridge.
+The EDAs are referenced by a hash digest instead of explicitly because they are ignored by the Bridge.
 In the case of the Flyover protocol, both IDAs and EDAs represent an agreement signed between the Liquidity Provider and the user willing to perform the peg-in.
 The agreement contains the Terms of Service (ToS).
+Other protocols may use the EDAs for other purposes.

 #### Bridge